sarahmthomas/CS193_Fall18_Lab3/README.md

 However, some commands you don't want to have to type _every time_.

-For example, it's pretty normal to want line numbers whenever you open a file (for debugging/readability), BUT having to type
+For example, it's pretty normal to want line numbers whenever you open a file (for debugging/readability), BUT having to type `:set number` every time you run Vim is a huge time suck!
->`:set number`
-every time you run Vim is a huge time suck!
 How can we avoid this.

 Well, your .vimrc (Vim Run Control) file controls what commands run when vim is invoked, and you can customize it to your heart's content.
 These commands are run _every time you open a new file_.

 #### Add Line Numbers

-We recommend you use Vim to add the following command to your .vimrc file located in your home directory (~/.vimrc).
+We recommend you use Vim to add the following command to your .vimrc file located in your home directory (~/.vimrc): `vim ~/.vimrc`
->`vim ~/.vimrc`

 Add the text `set number` to the file, and save it!

 Next time you open any file, you should see line numbers!